 Monica Curca is a peacebuilder, artist, and Participatory Action Research facilitator and filmmaker in California.
 She is the founder and Director of the storytelling non-profit Activate Labs and holds dual Master's degrees in Sustainable International Development and Conflict and Coexistence from Brandeis.
 She works to build trauma healing spaces with migrant families along routes of the "refugee caravan" in Guatemala, Mexico, and in US immigration detention.

 Thor Morales is an ethnobiologist, photographer, filmmaker and participatory video & photovoice facilitator in Mexico.
 He leads participatory video and storytelling at Activate Labs.

 Consultant Ishita Shruti, Ph.D., is a Program Officer at the International Organization for Migration (IOM) in Bangladesh.
 Ishita has worked in various social development projects, refugee assistance, and humanitarian programs in Bangladesh, India, and Cambodia.

-A self-described ‘climate convert’, Sienna Leis is a Master’s of Public Administration student at the Harvard Kennedy School of Government.
-Sienna’s work is dedicated to working with government, educational, and non-governmental organizations in The Bahamas focused on rebuilding the communities most impacted by Hurricane Dorian.
+A self-described ‘climate convert’, Sienna Leis is a graduate in Public Administration at the Harvard Kennedy School of Government.
+Sienna is dedicated to working with government, educational, and non-governmental organizations in The Bahamas focused on rebuilding the communities most impacted by Hurricane Dorian.